SettlementCheck

 You can search for employment solicitors in your area through the Solicitors Regulation Authority's website, which lists all SRA-regulated solicitors in England and Wales.

-When you contact a solicitor, ask whether they specialise in settlement agreements and whether they have any existing relationship with your employer or their legal team.
-A good solicitor will answer both questions directly.
+When you contact a solicitor, ask two questions directly: do they specialise in settlement agreements, and do they have any existing relationship with your employer or their legal team?
+A good solicitor will answer both without hesitation.

 Find out where your offer stands